esteveslima/nest-template/README.md

 # media-collection

+Template built for study and future references.
-Practice project with the theme of a media collection, which may have users interacting with posted medias.
+Practice project theming a media collection(which may have users interacting with posted medias).

 The project is built using [Nestjs](https://nestjs.com/) and despite the framework's modular architecture recommendation this one is following a predictable structure regarding concepts of DDD/Clean/Hexagonal Architecture.